cliveholloway/document_digitizer/README.md

 4. **Results:**
 ```
 output/
-├── pair_001.png  # Processed and stitched pages 1+2
+├── pair_001.png  # Processed and stitched images 1+2
-├── pair_002.png  # Processed and stitched pages 3+4
+├── pair_002.png  # Processed and stitched images 3+4
 └── ...
 ```

 ## Configuration

 The tool uses a `config.toml` file for all processing parameters.
-See [CONFIGURATION.md](CONFIGURATION.md) for detailed configuration options.
+See [docs/configuration.md](configuration.md) for detailed configuration options.

 ### Sample Configuration